nakulsinghsisodia/Java-Lab/README.md

 # Java-Lab
-This repo contains solutions of 4th semester Java lab.
+This repo contains solutions for the 4th-semester Java lab.

 The questions for the experiments are in the lab plan.